-Have the patient move forward and put his chin on the chinrest.
+Have the patient move forward and put his upper lip on the upper lip rest.
 Have the patient lightly hook his thumbs on the patient handle.

 - Do not exert force to have the patient enter or leave; this could damage the temporal stabilizers. - Never let the patient touch any of the control panel keys and switches. - The chinrest can withstand a load of 20 kg, the patient handle, control panel support, and each temporal stabilizer can withstand a load of 5 kg.
 These parts could be broken or the patient injured if the patient rests too much body weight on them. - Keep fingers away from gaps and openings of moving parts as well as the holes on the support column.